genotrance/feud/README.md

 Shell:
 ```
-! command              - Run command and print output to new doc
+! command              - Run command and print output to new buffer
-!> command             - Run command and print output in active doc
+!> command             - Run command and print output in active buffer
 | command              - Pipe selected or all text to command stdin and
-                         print output to new doc
+                         print output to new buffer
 |> command             - Pipe selected or all text to command stdin and
-                         print output to active doc
+                         print output to active buffer
 ```

 Hotkeys: